FND-Education-Project/FND-Education/course/part-1-understanding-fnd/module-01-what-fnd-is/02-the-biopsychosocial-model-misconceptions-and-recovery.md

 [Research and Sources](#research-and-sources)
 ***
 ## For Clinicians and the Care Team

+> Up to 1 out of 5 people suffering with FND will end their life in suicide.

 **How can clinicians help the patient understand this subject and their own presentation?** Keep diagnostic reasoning separate from formulation.
 Anxiety, depression, post-traumatic stress, pain, migraine, sleep disorders, structural neurological disease, medication effects, and adverse social conditions can coexist with FND and deserve their own assessment.
 Malingering and factitious disorder involve different questions and should not be inferred from inconsistency or from the absence of a structural explanation.
 Avoid using a psychosocial narrative to override positive diagnostic evidence or to explain every symptom.